drvinceknight/Gamepy/Gale_Shapley/Gale_Shapley.md

 ## Gale_Shapley.py

 Gale_Shapley contains some code to calculate a stable matching for the stable matching problem.
+Here's a great video describing the stable matching problem and the Gale Shapley algorithm:

+<iframe width="560" height="315" src="http://www.youtube.com/embed/w1leqkpDaRw" frameborder="0" allowfullscreen></iframe>

 The implementation in Gale_Shapley.py is actually the *extended Gale Shapley algorithm* a description of which can be found in introductory sections of [this paper](http://www.sciencedirect.com/science/article/pii/0166218X9200179P) by Steven Irving.